ods-sandbox/test/docs/getting-started.md

-# Getting started with Orange Design System for Android
+# Getting started with Design System for Android

 ## Instructions

 ### 1. Depend on our library

-Orange Design System for Android is available through Google's Maven Repository.
+Design System for Android is available through Google's Maven Repository.
 To use it:

 1. Open the `build.gradle` file for your application.